 Metadata specs

 Metadata stored within the Calisphere platform is standardized based on the Dublin Core element and the DPLA Metadata Application Profile.
 This ensures the interoperability and display of data in Calisphere, as well as within DPLA.
-The records will be broadly available through a Creative Commons public domain dedication (CC0) and will comply with DPLA’s Policy Statement on Metadata [PDF].
+The records will be broadly available through a Creative Commons public domain dedication (CC0).

 UC Shared DAMS (management of assets)